Most monitors tell you

 Public Status Pages

 One shareable link.
-Your users see live status, uptime %, and auto-refreshing data.
-Zero setup.
+Your users see live status, uptime %, and health scores — no login required.
+Each project gets its own status page.

 Add your endpoints

 Paste any URL — REST APIs, health checks, webhooks, staging environments.
-Takes 10 seconds.
+Name it, set the check interval, add a webhook if you want.
+Takes 30 seconds.

-Our worker hits each endpoint on schedule, recording the status code and latency every single time.
+Our worker hits each endpoint on schedule, recording status code, response time, and per-stage timing (DNS, TCP, TLS, TTFB) on every single check.

 Free forever